pfh/fitnoise/doc/what.md

 We model the expression level for each gene with a linear model then test whether certain coefficients (or contrasts) of this model are significantly non-zero.
 This is a very general formulation of hypothesis testing that encompasses many standard statistical tests.
 The simplest is testing for differential expression levels between two groups of samples.

-If you have used Limma, this should all seem strangely familiar.
+If you have used Limma, this should all be familiar.

 Formally, for each gene we model the expression levels y with: